-e) Insert the wires into the back end of the connector body, according to the required pinout assignment:
+e) Insert the stripped wires into the holes in the back end of the connector body according to the required pinout assignment, until end stop (wire strands must not stick out).
+Tighten the stripped wires with the screw if needed.